Making Your Own Natural Beeswax Jar Candles

 Anchoring A Wick To Bottom Of A Candle Jar

-But instead I dip the metal disk of each wick into some melted wax and center it on the bottom of the jar.
-I use a chopstick to press it gently to make sure the everything adheres well to the bottom of the jar.
+Instead of adhesive tabs to hold the wick, I dipped the metal disk of each wick into some melted wax and centered it on the bottom of the jar.
+I used a chopstick to press it gently to make sure the everything adhered well to the bottom of the jar.

 Steady wick to bottom of glass jar.
 It's easy to make your own natural beeswax jar candles.
 It's fun, it's easy, and it's natural.
 And who doesn't love a beeswax candle?? #TexasHomesteader